orbkit/orbkit/doc/refs/options.rst

 .. _`Options`:

 Options
 =======

-Whenever orbkit's main function (:mod:`orbkit.main.run_orbkit`) is used within a Python program, all actions are controlled via the orbkit module :mod:`orbkit.options`.
+Whenever ORBKIT's main function (:mod:`orbkit.main.run_orbkit`) is used within a Python program, all actions are controlled via the ORBKIT module :mod:`orbkit.options`.
-This module also controls the parser, which is executed when orbkit is called via the Terminal.
+This module also controls the parser, which is executed when ORBKIT is called via the Terminal.

 To reset all options, simply reload the module or call :mod:`orbkit.main.init`::